EllenJCoombs/NHM_R_project/Readme.md

 ## South America Marsupial Collection

-The aim of this project was to collect measurement and ecological data on a sample of South American marsupial speciemens:
+The aim of this project was to collect measurement and ecological data on a sample of South American marsupial specimens from the Natural History Museum (London):

 The species analysed were: